 - A7.
 The IFAC Code establishes the fundamental principles of professional ethics, which include:

 - (a) Integrity;

 - (b) Objectivity;

 - (c) Professional competence and due care;

 - (d) Confidentiality; and

 - (e) Professional behavior.

 - A8.
 Part B of the IFAC Code illustrates how the conceptual framework is to be applied in specific situations.
 It provides examples of safeguards that may be appropriate to address threats to compliance with the fundamental principles and also provides examples of situations where safeguards are not available to address the threats.

 - A9.
 The fundamental principles are reinforced in particular by:

 - The leadership of the firm;

 - Education and training;

 - Monitoring; and

-• A process for dealing with non-compliance.
+- A process for dealing with non-compliance.

-Definition of "Firms", "Network" and "Network Firms"
+Definition of "Firm," "Network" and "Network Firm" (Ref: Para.
+20-25)

 - A10.
-With respect to relevant ethical requirements, including those pertaining to independence, the IFAC Code3 defines the "Firm" as: - (i) A sole practitioner, partnership or corporation of professional accountants; - (ii) An entity that controls such parties through ownership, management or other means; and - (iii) An entity controlled by such parties through ownership, management or other means.
+The definitions of "firm," network" or "network firm" in relevant ethical requirements may differ from those set out in this ISA.
+For example, the IFAC Code defines the "firm" as: - (a) A sole practitioner, partnership or corporation of professional accountants; - (b) An entity that controls such parties through ownership, management or other means; and - (c) An entity controlled by such parties through ownership, management or other means.

-The IFAC Code4 also provides guidance in relation to the terms "Network" and "Network Firms".
-[Issue B.1]
+The IFAC Code also provides guidance in relation to the terms "network" and "network firm."